-Our most important finding is that the proposed changes in the capital rules would significantly boost the spreads that banks charge to Corporate and Specialised Lending borrowers.
+Our most important finding is that the proposed changes in the capital rules would significantly boost the spreads that banks charge to Corporate and Specialised Lending borrowers and slightly lower those for Residential Mortgage lending.
 We also conclude that the changes would significantly improve the relatively competitive position of the Cantonal Banks vis-à-vis the two large Swiss banks.